ismayito/Portfolio-/README.md

 🔭 Future Features

 - Adding functionality and interactivity to the project
-- Adding client form validation
+- Store information in the browser

 ## 🤝 Contributing